 Biography

-and as an adjunct professor in Maritime and American History at the University of Delaware.
+Andrew J. Lyter serves as the Curator of Maritime History at Historic Lewes and as an adjunct professor in Maritime and American History at the University of Delaware.
 He

 sailor, regularly crewing aboard tall ships in both the United States and United Kingdom.